ahmed007boss/GeneralsModdingeXtended/Docs/INI/Object/BodyModules/HighlanderBody.md

 ## Notes

-- HighlanderBody objects can take damage normally but cannot die from normal damage types.
-Health is automatically clamped to minimum 1 point for normal damage.
-- Only unresistable damage can reduce health below 1 point and cause death.
-This creates "immortal" objects that can only be destroyed by special weapons or abilities.
-- All damage calculations, armor, and status effects work normally.
-Objects still show damage states ([BodyDamageType Values](#bodydamagetype-values)) and visual effects even though they cannot die from normal damage.
-- Useful for creating hero units, special objectives, or indestructible objects that require special weapons to destroy.
+- Damage states ([BodyDamageType Values](#bodydamagetype-values)) are updated automatically when [MaxHealth](#maxhealth) changes.
 - The name references the "Highlander" concept of near-immortality ("there can be only one").
-- Components can be added to HighlanderBody for detailed damage modeling (GMX Zero Hour only).
-See [Component documentation](ObjectComponents/Component.md) and individual component documentation files for component-specific notes and details.
+Health is clamped to minimum 1 point for normal damage types, but unresistable damage can reduce health below 1 and cause death.
+- Subdual damage types that affect this system: `SUBDUAL_MISSILE`, `SUBDUAL_VEHICLE`, `SUBDUAL_BUILDING`, and `SUBDUAL_UNRESISTABLE` (see [DamageType documentation](../DamageType.md)).
+- Jamming damage types that affect this system: `ELECTRONIC_JAMMING` and `JAMMING_UNRESISTABLE` (see [DamageType documentation](../DamageType.md)).

 ## Modder Recommended Use Scenarios

+- HighlanderBody is commonly used by TreeStumps objects, some laser objects, and bomb-like objects such as C4Charge.

 (pending modder review)